 Attracted by the possibility of purchasing assets at a discount, they were unregulated and therefore not bound by the borrowers, and in some cases, the lack of regulation and the possibility of acting in this way to extract profit may be a contributing factor to firms’ desire to purchase these mortgages.

-The onward sale of regulated mortgage contracts may also be seen as unfair, as it leads to a reduction in protections for some consumers, both in absolute terms and relative to other borrowers who have purchased similar financial services.
+The onward sale of regulated mortgage contracts may also be seen as unfair, as it leads to a reduction in protections for some consumers, both in absolute terms

 Under the coalition government of 2010-15, Chancellor, George Osborne was keen to re-privatise assets nationalised in the 2008 crisis.
 However, in 2014 the treasury cast aside those concerns and sold a book of 270,000 Northern Rock Mortgages, amounting to £13.5bn of outstanding home loans.

 A quick check to find out what size mortgage you can get on your income.

 Find out what your mortgage is going to cost each month.

 Find out how much you’ll need to put aside for stamp duty.